ismail-safha/MERN_ECOM_UI_BACK_END_DASHBORD/README.md

 - password is correct return true is not correct return false
 - login controller
   . check if user exists or not

+6. Update user and delete user and fetch the users and fetch single user

+- get all the users
+- fetch the users
+- deleted the users
+- Update the users